bhousel/node-diff3/README.md

 import { diff3Merge } from 'node-diff3';               // ES6 import named
 ```

-You can also use node-diff3 directly in a web browser.
-A good way to do this is to fetch the file from the [jsDelivr CDN](https://www.jsdelivr.com/), which can even deliver minified versions:
+You can also use **node-diff3** directly in a web browser.
+A good way to do this is to fetch the file from the [jsDelivr CDN](https://www.jsdelivr.com/), which can even deliver minified versions.

 The latest versions of many web browsers now support [ES6 modules in script tags](https://caniuse.com/#feat=es6-module) like this:
 ```html